Migrating content to Umbraco 8

 The site in this example is an Umbraco 7.13.1 site, and we will use Nuget to update it.

-It is a fairly simple site, with a bit of content:
+It is a basic site, with a bit of content:

 Following the general upgrade instructions we will now upgrade via Nuget until we get to this point: